 The Book of Ephesians 1-6 are copyright 2025 by BibleProject.
 They are available for viewing at www.bibleproject.com

-The book of Ephesians, specifically chapters 1-6, addresses themes that stay strikingly relevant today.
-This epistle offers wisdom for living as Christians in a world that often challenges faith.
-This section dives into foundational principles of God’s plan for humanity.
-These include grace, unity, and spiritual growth.
-Chapters 1-3 highlight the incredible blessings believers have in Christ.
-Meanwhile, chapters 4-6 teach practical ways to live out this faith.
-These chapters also offer guidance for maintaining relationships within families, churches, and communities.
+The book of Ephesians, especially chapters 1-6, discusses important themes that are still relevant today.
+This letter offers advice for living as Christians in a challenging world.
+It highlights key concepts in God’s plan for humanity, including grace, unity, and spiritual growth.
+Chapters 1-3 focus on the blessings believers have in Christ.
+Chapters 4-6 offer practical ways to live out this faith.
+These chapters also give tips for fostering relationships in families, churches, and communities.

-In today’s fast-paced and often divided world, Ephesians offers encouragement.
-It provides clarity for those seeking purpose and strength in their faith journey.
-The book’s balance of theology and practical application resonates deeply with modern challenges.
-It reminds us of the unchanging truth of God’s Word.
+In today’s fast-paced, divided world, Ephesians offers encouragement.
+It offers help to those seeking purpose and strength in their faith journey.
+The book’s mix of theology and practical advice connects well with current challenges.
+It reminds us of the constant truth of God’s Word.

-To fully understand Ephesians 1-6, it is crucial to consider its context.
-This epistle was written by the Apostle Paul while he was imprisoned in Rome, likely around 60-62 AD.
-Addressed to the church in Ephesus, the letter was also intended to be circulated among other early Christian communities.
-Paul sought to strengthen believers by explaining their spiritual blessings in Christ.
-He urged them to live worthy of their calling.
+To understand Ephesians 1-6, it’s important to know its background.
+The Apostle Paul wrote this letter during his imprisonment in Rome, around 60-62 AD, to the church in Ephesus.
+He aimed to share it with other early Christian groups.
+Paul wanted to encourage believers by highlighting their spiritual blessings in Christ and urging them to live according to their calling.

-Chapters 1-3 focus on God’s eternal plan of salvation and the unity of all believers in Christ.
-Paul reminds his readers that they have been chosen, redeemed, and sealed by the Holy Spirit.
-In chapter 2, Paul explains how God’s grace unites Jews and Gentiles into one body, the Church.
-Chapters 4-6 shift toward practical instructions, teaching Christians how to walk in love, keep unity, and engage in spiritual warfare.
+Chapters 1-3 explain God’s plan for salvation and the unity of believers in Christ.
+Paul says that they are chosen, redeemed, and sealed by the Holy Spirit.
+In chapter 2, he shows that God’s grace unites Jews and Gentiles in the Church.
+Chapters 4-6 give practical advice on loving one another, maintaining unity, and engaging in spiritual battles.

-The historical and cultural background of Ephesus, a city known for its idolatry and pagan practices, also shapes the letter.
-Paul’s teachings aimed to equip believers to stand firm in their faith.
-They were challenged by a society filled with competing beliefs and distractions.
+The history and culture of Ephesus, a city famous for its idolatry and paganism, influence the letter.
+Paul’s teachings were meant to help believers stay strong in their faith amidst a society filled with different beliefs and distractions.

-Ephesians 1-6 emphasizes the transformative power of God’s grace and the practical implications of living as His people.
-The first three chapters highlight the spiritual blessings believers get in Christ.
-These include redemption, adoption, and the promise of eternal life.
-Paul explains that these blessings are not earned but freely given by God’s grace.
-This sets the foundation for understanding our identity in Christ.
+Ephesians 1-6 emphasizes God’s grace and what it means to be His people.
+The first three chapters highlight spiritual blessings for believers in Christ.
+These blessings include redemption, adoption, and the promise of eternal life.
+Paul explains that these blessings are given by grace and are not earned, helping us understand our identity in Christ.

-The central message of Ephesians 1-6 is that believers are called to show God’s grace in their lives.
-They are to do so both individually and collectively.
-It challenges Christians to embrace their identity in Christ and to live in a way that honors Him.
+The main message of Ephesians 1-6 is that believers should show God’s grace in their lives, both alone and together.
+It encourages Christians to accept their identity in Christ and live in a way that honours Him.

 | 2.
 2 Corinthians 5:17 Therefore, if anyone is in Christ, he is a new creation.
 The old has passed away; behold, the new has come.
 This verse is like Ephesians 4:22-24, which discusses putting off the old self.
 It also talks about putting on the new self.
 It emphasizes the transformation that occurs through faith in Jesus. |